ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 - **fundManager:** `address public`
   - Address of the Fund Manager contract that manages and orchestrates the handling of funds within various operations.
 - **cctpFundManager:** `address public`
   - Address of the Cross-Chain Transfer Protocol (CCTP) Fund Manager.
-This contract handles the management of cross-chain transfers.
+This contract handles the management of cross-chain CCTP transfers.
 - **gasWallet:** `address payable public`
-  - The wallet address designated for receiving and managing Ethereum used to pay for transaction gas costs.
+  - The wallet address designated for receiving and managing ETH used to pay for transaction gas costs.

 ### Private Variables
 - **routerAllowList:** `mapping(bytes32 => bool) private`